 - The enhanced rate mobility component of Personal Independence Payment (PIP).

 - War Pensioners' Mobility Supplement.

-If you are eligible you may nominate another person's vehicle to be exempted from tax.
+If you are eligible you may nominate either your vehicle or another person's vehicle to be exempted from tax.
 If you use your employer's company car, you can nominate the company for exemption.
 To qualify for exemption the vehicle should be used substantially for the purposes of the disabled person.